 Our business could be adversely affected by health epidemics, including the COVID-19 pandemic, wherever we have clinical trial sites or other business operations.
 In addition, health epidemics could cause significant disruption in the operations of third-party manufacturers, CROs and other third parties upon whom we rely.
-In connection with COVID-19, we have allowed flexible work-from-home arrangements for certain employees, and we follow all city, state, and federal guidelines in regard to safe work policies.
 The effects of government orders may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.